Judicial Training Program

 • Live training sessions as part of ongoing trainings and conferences

-Working in partnership with judicial educators for state and federal judges, the Williams Institute offers panels, workshops, and speakers that can be included in the agenda of existing trainings and conferences.
+Working in partnership with judicial educators for international, state and federal judges, the Williams Institute offers panels, workshops, and speakers that can be included in the agenda of existing programs and conferences.
 We find this format reaches the widest possible audience and is the most likely to attract judges who do not already have a particular interest in the subject matter and who have a variety of opinions about gay rights issues.

 • Live and remote stand-alone trainings

-The Williams Institute also organizes independent trainings (which are not part of larger conferences that include other topics) both at UCLA School of Law and throughout the country.
-For example, each February the Williams Institute holds a full-day “Annual Update” on sexual orientation law at UCLA School of Law.
+The Williams Institute also organizes independent education events (which are not part of larger conferences that include other topics) both at UCLA School of Law and throughout the country.
+For example, each Spring the Williams Institute holds a full-day “Annual Update” on sexual orientation law at UCLA School of Law.
 The faculty at our Annual Updates has included several state supreme court justices, federal circuit judges, well-known legal scholars and lawyers, and foreign, state and federal legislators.
 Over one hundred and fifty judges, lawyers, and community members attend the Williams Institute’s Annual Update each year.

 • Distribution of The Dukeminier Awards journal to state and federal judges

 The Williams Institute publishes The Dukeminier Awards, a prize journal recognizing the most important pieces of sexual orientation law scholarship published each year.
 A central goal of the journal is to provide easy access to each year’s best scholarly materials for those outside of legal academia, including judges, lawyers, and legislators.
 The journal is distributed free-of-charge to the chambers of all federal judges and state supreme court justices.
 Individual judges and other courts can also request to be put on the journal’s free distribution list.